 How quickly will medical conditions such as diabetes, high blood pressure and sleep apnea improve?

 Within weeks to months following surgery, many patients see medical conditions related to obesity improve or completely resolve or, including high blood pressure, diabetes, chronic heartburn and sleep apnea.
 Diabetes tends to improve the fastest and most diabetics end up off their insulin and medications following surgery, depending on the surgical procedure.

-Gastric bypass and Sleeve Gastrectomy surgery requires life-long monitoring.
-Patients are seen at 2 weeks, 2 months, 6 months and 12 months during the first year following surgery and yearly thereafter.
+All bariatric surgical procedures require lifelong follow up with the bariatric team.
+Gastric bypass and sleeve gastrectomy patients are seen at 2 weeks, 2 months, 6 months and 12 months during the first year following surgery and yearly thereafter.

-Lap-Band® patients should be seen every 4-6 weeks for the first year after surgery, and 1-2 times per year and as needed after the first year.
+Lap-Band® patients should be seen every 4-6 weeks for the first year after surgery for adjustments, and then annually and as needed after that.